ValentinaPy/RoleQGeneration/README.md

 #### Preparing Training Data
 This step creates source and target training files for the seq2seq model employed by the contextualizer.
-TODO @pyatkiv
-> python .....
+> python ./bart_transformation/create_training_data_question_transf.py

 #### Running the Training Process
-TODO @pyatkiv, @plroit - NOTE to val: The training code for the contextualizer should be imported into our codebase, lets not direct for huggingface legacy examples with seq2seq training
-> python seq2seq ....
+We trained the contextualizer using Huggingface's [BART seq2seq implementation (legacy)](https://github.com/huggingface/transformers/tree/master/examples/legacy/seq2seq).

 ## Running Prototype Selector
 This step may run for a long time, it is designed to run on parallel on 10 nodes